Bun.serve() supports server-side WebSockets, with on-the-fly compression, TLS support, and a Bun-native publish-subscribe API.

 Timeouts and limits

-By default, Bun will close a WebSocket connection if it is idle for 120 seconds.
-This can be configured with theidleTimeout parameter.
+By default, Bun closes a WebSocket connection that has been idle for 120 seconds.
+Configure this with theidleTimeout parameter.

 maxPayloadLength parameter.